x20218141/HDipProject/README.md

 4. "Phone 1" also needs to have a sim card with credit so it can send a text when required.

 5. "Phone 1" needs to have Location Sensor turned on.

+*Please note you should hide "Phone 1" out of sight so it is not easily found.
+The device should also be connected to power to ensure it is always on.*